 10 Of The Best Places To Visit As A Woman Travelling Solo

 According to a recent report by the George Washington University School of Business, ladies love to travel.
-Nearly two thirds of today’s travellers are women and many of them are going alone.
+Nearly two thirds of today’s travellers are women and many of them are going it alone.

-With a population of just 120,000 people, the Icelandic capital feels like a large country town, with easy smiles and open doors to match.
-The high standard of living and very low crime rate means it’s safe to wander the streets at all hours, especially during the long, bright evenings under the midnight sun.
+With a population of just 120,000 people, the Icelandic capital feels like a large country town, with easy smiles and open doors.
+The high standard of living and very low crime rate means it’s safe to wander the streets at all hours, especially during long, bright evenings under the midnight sun.

 Ireland is full of kind faces and warm words for the solo female traveller, especially when you get out of the big city.
-For a dreamy trip through the most lush and verdant corner of this beautiful green Isle, head southwest to County Kerry and plan to stop for a while.
+For a dreamy trip through the most lush and verdant corner of the Emerald Isle, head southwest to County Kerry and plan to stop for a while.

 As a rule, Canada is a safe place to travel, with excellent infrastructure, a low crime rate and a super friendly national character.
 While there are many quaint towns and stunning vistas to explore, Toronto is one of the coolest destinations in the country.
 It has an awesome creative scene, hip bars and great restaurants, and the awesomeness of Niagara Falls is just an hour’s drive away.

 Japanese society is notoriously polite, orderly and efficient, which makes Japan an easy place to navigate as a lone female traveller – there are even women-only carriages on peak-hour trains.

 With over 7500 people per square kilometre, Singapore is one of the most densely populated countries on earth and social order is managed through strict laws of propriety.
-No spitting, no littering, no chewing gum and no cause for concern for solo women travellers.
+No spitting, no littering, no chewing gum, and no cause for concern for solo women travellers.

-Wellington, New Zealand
+#6 Wellington, New Zealand

-Gili Islands, Bali
+#7 Gili Islands, Bali

 Laid back and tourist friendly, Bali is the perfect place to get your groove back, do a week-long yoga retreat, meditate amongst the rice paddies or drink beer while the sun sets.
 Far from the maddening crowds of Kuta, the Gili Islands are a tropical sweet spot free of mopeds and fringed by white sands, perfect for a woman alone to relax and think about her place in the world.

-Pastoral, slow-moving and pretty as hell, Provence is the place to the finer things in life.
+Pastoral, slow-moving and pretty as hell, Provence is the place for the finer things in life.
 Navigate market squares and cobbled streets of a dozen Provencal villages, explore medieval abbeys and wander lavender-covered fields, ride down country lanes with a picnic basket full of cheese and a lovely red wine.

-Hoi An, Vietnam
+#9 Hoi An, Vietnam